-

 Brief description

-This SOP covers both benign and malignant primary neoplasms of the pituitary.
-Most such neoplasms are benign pituitary adenomas.
+This SOP covers both benign and malignant primary neoplasms of the pituitary gland.
+Most pituitary neoplasms are benign pituitary adenomas and are not life-threatening.

 Confirming the diagnosis